-European Gospel Radio (EGR), International Public Access Radio (IPAR), IRRS (The Italian Radio Relay Service) broadcast daily on all of these AM / Medium Wave, with a mix of news, information, feature and Christian programs, primarily in English.
-Other European languages such as German, French and Italian are used for short programs between 7 PM and 8 PM on certain days.
+European Gospel Radio (EGR), International Public Access Radio (IPAR), IRRS (The Italian Radio Relay Service) broadcast daily on all of our AM / Medium Wave frequency, with a mix of news, information, feature and Christian programs, primarily in English.
+We also broadcast in other European languages such as German, French and Italian, for short programs between 7 PM and 8 PM and on certain days.

-All broadcasts on AM/Medium Wave service’s total potential coverage is approximately 143 million people, of whom ca. 68 million speak English as a first or second language.
-Nighttime coverage is approximately within the darker zone in the coverage map below, including the lighter area close to the transmitter).
-Daytime coverage is also available for programs in Italian and beamed to the North-Eastern part of Italy (as pictured in the smaller, lighter circle in the coverage map).
+Our AM/Medium Wave service’s total potential coverage is approximately 143 million people, of whom ca. 68 million speak English as a first or second language.
+Nighttime coverage is approximately within the darker zone in the coverage map below, including the lighter area close to the transmitter.
+Daytime coverage is also available on request programs in Italian and beamed to the North-Eastern part of Italy (as pictured in the smaller, lighter circle in the coverage map).

 Over this new voice in Europe, we are repeating some programs being broadcast on European Gospel Radio, IPAR (International Public Access Radio) and IRRS-Shortwave on Shortwave, in addition to music, news and information in English.
 You can check our program schedules for more details on our programming.

 All programs on our AM/Medium Wave network are primarily in the English language.